I need a bank account. What do I do?

 Finding a bank account isn't always easy.
 After all, there are many different types of bank account offered by different providers.
 As even just a quick look on a search engine reveals, there are a lot to choose from!

 It can be especially difficult if you suffer from a poor credit rating, because many bank account providers run a credit check when you apply.
-One option if you have a bad credit rating is the thinkmoney Personal Account - an alternative to a bank account which doesn't require a credit check.
+One option if you have a bad credit rating is the thinkmoney Current Account - an alternative to a bank account which doesn't require a credit check.
 Even if you've been made bankrupt you could qualify.

 Finding the right bank account for you doesn't have to be difficult.
 Taking a bit of time to think about what you need from your bank account and researching the options available could go a long way.